Colorado Republican AG Cynthia Coffman jumps in the governor’s race. Here’s what that means.

 So a few days after Coffman announced, Brauchler left the governor’s race to run for AG.

-Where might Coffman draw her support in the governor’s race?
+Where is Coffman drawing support in the governor’s race?

-With eight Republicans in the governor’s race, Coffman might try to position herself as a more moderate member of the bunch who can win a general election in a purple state.
+With so many Republicans in the governor’s race, Coffman might try to position herself as a more moderate member of the bunch who can win a general election in a purple state.

 “I have people who have been waiting to give and waiting to see that the Cynthia Coffman for governor account was open,” she said on KOAA radio the day she announced.
 “I think the money will come in.
 I also have very high name ID and have been around the state and talked to local newspapers and county commissioners, mayors, and I think that counts for a lot.”